 I must say that all of the interviews touched me in some way.

-I hope that this all has inspired you to submit your advice as a health professional or from your own (expert) experience and hopefully great successes in dealing with and treating migraine headaches.
+I hope that this all has inspired you to submit your advice as a health professional or from your own personal experience and hopefully share the great successes in dealing with and treating migraine headaches.

-Submit your expert or professional migraine articles and advice here:
+Submit your personal or professional migraine articles and advice here:

 Do you have a great natural remedy you can share with us?
 Do you have a treatment that has worked for hundreds of your clients?
 Thousands?
 Even better.

 Include your professional degree (MD/ND/MCAP) in your submission, if you have one, and the treatment details.
 The type of migraine diagnosed will be most helpful, to say what you’ve had most success with.